 Culminating Experience: Majors in Mathematical Data Science must complete a data intensive research project to satisfy the culminating experience.
 Students may complete this by writing a thesis, completing an independent research project, or completing a course with a significant statistical project.
 The culminating experience must be approved in advance by the Adviser to Majors.

-The Applied Math Roadmap — See the vista of applied courses at Dartmouth and their interdependencies.
+Applied math roadmap — See the vista of applied courses at Dartmouth and their interdependencies.

-Who advises majors? — For consistency we have one faculty member who advises all majors.
+Who advises majors? — We have two faculty members who advise majors.